-Creatopy’s Ad Serving add-on allows you to publish ads of any file size and format on 24 ad platforms, including Google Ads, Adform, Epom, Roku, Simpli.fi, and Xandr.
+Creatopy’s Ad Serving feature allows you to publish ads of any file size and format on 24 ad platforms, including Google Ads, Adform, Epom, Roku, Simpli.fi, and Xandr.

-Curious how this feature helps you bypass file size limitations?
+Curious how it helps you bypass file size limitations?
 It’s simple.
-The designs you make in Creatopy are hosted on our servers, and you are given ad tags for quick ad serving on the platforms of your choice.
+The designs you make in Creatopy are hosted on our servers, and you are given ad tags for quick ad delivery to the platforms of your choice.

 Ad networks’ recommended display ad file sizes aren’t there to limit you but to ensure you achieve the optimal weight for quick ad rendering, helping you reach a wider audience in the process.